nadrimajstor/micropython-wiki/Getting-Started.md

 (Release 9.2 tested)

-Ensure that you have git and the GCC packages installed:
+Ensure that you have git, GCC, gmake, pythyon3, and bash packages installed:

-> [as root] pkg_add -r git gcc gmake
+> [as root] pkg_add -r git gcc gmake python3 bash

 Clone the git repository to your local machine: